 (tick or cross will appear if correct or incorrect)

-Narrator text: Carbon is released as oil is transported via pipes and ships to the treatment plants.
+Narrator text: Carbon is released as oil is transported via pipes and ships to treatment plants.
 (ANIMATION OF SHIP MOVING)

 (Will appear after information text has been read) Tap one of the buttons below to select which step you think comes next!

-Button 1: Empty bottles are transported to a bottling plant Button 2: Electricity is used in shops and restaurants that store the plastic bottles Button 3: The oil is cleaned [X]
+Button 1: Empty bottles are transported to a bottling plant.
+Button 2: Electricity is used in shops and restaurants selling plastic bottles.
+Button 3: Oil is cleaned.
+[X]

 Slide 3